J. L. HUDSON,

 Seed stored moist and refrigerated.

 'SURINAM CHERRY', 'PITANGA'.
 Red to yellow ribbed 1 1/4" edible fruits are high in vitamin C, used in jellies and sauces.
 Small tree to 8 - 25 feet, with glossy, coppery green 2" leaves and 1/2" fragrant white flowers.
 Tropical America.
-Hardy to 22° F. Germinates in 2 - 4 months.
+Hardy to 22° F. Germinates in 2 - 6 months or so, keep warm.

 COMPOSITAE.
 Mostly herbaceous perennials (but ranging to tropical trees) grown in the border or wild garden for ornament, medicine and to attract butterflies.
 Valued for their late summer and fall bloom.
 Sow on the surface; irregular germination.